‘Wales, a place I had never been before in my life, appeared deeply familiar’

 September 14, 2021

 Why, a reviewer once asked, is the American writer PAMELA PETRO so obsessed with Wales?
 In ‘The Long Field’, published this week, Petro provides the answer.
 The book, her fourth, is one she’s been thinking about for 30 years and writing seriously for the past seven.
-It’s both a memoir and and an exploration of hiraeth — a Welsh word for longing for all you can’t have.
+It’s both a memoir and an exploration of hiraeth — a Welsh word for longing for all you can’t have.
 In it, she weaves together the essential hiraeth stories of Wales with aspects of her own life: as a gay woman, as the survivor of a train crash, as the daughter of a parent with dementia.
 It’s both a wonderfully absorbing meditation on the meaning of home and place and a love letter to Wales.
 The following extract is from the prologue…

 Pamela Petro, en route to St David’s Head, in Pembrokeshire